Vish Dhamija: Writing career

-Dhamija's seventh book (his third legal fiction), The Mogul was released in July 2018 by Harper Collins.
+Dhamija's seventh book (his third legal fiction), The Mogul was released in July 2018 by HarperCollins.
 "Gripping", said The Times of India.
 The Indian Express, in its review, called out that "Dhamija has set the sky as the limit, figuratively and literally."
 The Telegraph praised, The Heist Artist (Dhamija's eighth book, a crime caper) saying: “It’s difficult to find a single dull moment in this book...”.
 The Heist Artist was the only Indian author/publication to be included in The Times of India list of "Crime fiction and thrillers you should read in 2019" and is listed as one of the eight crime fiction novels that other crime writers must read.

 In June 2019, Abundantia Entertainment announced that it had acquired the rights to Dhamija's much sought-after "Rita Ferreira" series (Bhendi Bazaar, Doosra & Lipstick) to adapt the books into a multi-season, premium original digital series.

 Dhamija's second psychological thriller, Prisoner's Dilemma, was published by Pan Macmillan in April 2021.
-It had a slow start due to Covid-19, but it has been on the WH Smith charts (at airport) even a year after launch.
+It had a slow start due to COVID-19, but it has been on the WH Smith charts (at airport) even a year after launch.

-Cold Justice, Dhamija's fourth legal thriller, released on July 4th, 2022 and The Times of India called it: "A gripping, heart-stopping novel… a must-read recommendation for thriller lovers."
+Cold Justice, Dhamija's fourth legal thriller, released on July 4, 2022, and The Times of India called it: "A gripping, heart-stopping novel… a must-read recommendation for thriller lovers."

+Déjà Karma was republished by Pan Macmillan India in 2023.
+It was called, "The Most Riveting Courtroom Drama of The Year" by Deccan Chronicle.

+Le Magnat was published in French by Mera Editions in April 2024.

+The Secret Diary of a Conman, Dhamija's twelfth book, published by Pan Macmillan India, was launched in July 2024.
+Written in epistolary form, it was one of the first books that featured a playlist that worked in tandem with the story (every chapter has a corresponding track).
+By August, the book was a bestseller in Amazon Crime and at W H Smith and Relay bookstores.

 Personal life

 Dhamija worked in marketing and retailing for almost two decades for global brands like Ford, Kodak and United Colors of Benetton.
 He is now a public speaker, and runs a nursery school.
 He is married to Nidhi Singh, the great-granddaughter of Raja Mahendra Pratap.
-Vish spends his time between London and The Isle of Thanet, and in India.
+Vish spends his time between UK and India.